 Don’t share with or accept drinks from people you don’t know or trust.
 Better still, buy and pour your own drinks.

 Access to good information can be hard to get when you're not at home.

 The Reachout.com toolbox provides a range of useful tools and apps that may be helpful when you're out and about.
-The National Drug Campaign App provides information about different drugs and tips on how to avoid difficult situations.
+If you have an urgent question about alcohol and other drugs, call the National Alcohol and Other Drug hotline: 1800 250 015.

 Check out the healthdirect app before you leave home.
 It can help you find a local health service, check out any symptoms you may have and provide accurate location information to emergency services if something goes terribly wrong.

 Last reviewed: April 2018